All Episodes

 We're about to enter the most important internal affairs investigation in recent Justice Department history, Bill Barr's investigation of everything involving Spygate Russia.

-And the question that will be there, if if it finds wrongdoing, will people really get punished?
+And the question that will be there, if it finds wrongdoing, will people really get punished?

-And if you look at the last month of internal affairs investigations by the IG, you find great investigations that found FBI agents shoplifting and DE agents uh sending hundreds of thousands of dollars to their family illegally uh theft of money, essentially.
+And if you look at the last month of internal affairs investigations by the IG, you find great investigations that found FBI agents shoplifting and DE agents sending hundreds of thousands of dollars to their family illegally, theft of money, essentially.

-Uh one is reti allowed to retire, the other is continue to be employed by the U.S. Justice Department, and none are prosecuted, even though the uh they were referred for prosecution.
+The others continue to be employed by the U.S. Justice Department, and none are prosecuted, even though they were referred for prosecution.

-Why did I suspect that that criminal referral coming from the Inspector General's office on the day that Mueller spoke, which was which kind of buried the story, Greg Jarrett?
+Why did I suspect that that criminal referral coming from the Inspector General's office on the day that Mueller spoke, which kind of buried the story, Greg Jarrett, is there any chance he was talking about Andrew McCabe?

-Um because you know, Andrew McCabe is the kind of guy who proves the Peter principle, the management uh theory that people in a hierarchy tend to rise to the level of their own incompetence.
+Well, it could be, and it should be, because, you know, Andrew McCabe is the kind of guy who proves the Peter principle, the management theory that people in a hierarchy tend to rise to the level of their own incompetence.

 And in McCabe's case, it's not just incompetence and ignorance of the law, it's malevolence.

-Of course, he was trying to peddle his book, which is is nauseous to read, um, and trying to profit by his own wrongdoing.
+Of course, he was trying to peddle his book, which is nauseous to read, and trying to profit by his own wrongdoing.

-Uh I mean, that's that's what it's come to with people like McCabe and uh James Kelly.
+I mean, that's what it's come to with people like McCabe and James Comey.

-You know, they engaged in rampant corrupt acts and they're trying to profit by it at the same time.
+You know, they engaged in rampant corrupt acts, and they're trying to profit by it.

-They continue to appear on television shows on uh MSNBC and CNN and elsewhere, and defame and smear the president of the United States who engaged in no collusion.
+At the same time, they continue to appear on television shows on MSNBC and CNN and elsewhere and defame and smear the President of the United States who engaged in no collusion.

-Uh, you know, it was the FBI and the Department of Justice that was colluding uh with a foreign national being funded by Hillary Clinton, feeding it all to the media to frame Donald Trump for something he didn't do.
+You know, it was the FBI and the Department of Justice that was colluding with a foreign national being funded by Hillary Clinton, feeding it all to the media to frame Donald Trump for something he didn't do.

 So this is unequal prosecution, selective enforcement of the law, and it needs to change when it comes to corrupt actors within our own law enforcement agencies.

-Do we know in any way will we ever be able to find out, John, who was recommended by Horowitz to be indicted for leaking and they decided not to we do?
+Do we know in any way, will we ever be able to find out, John, who was recommended by Horowitz to be indicted for leaking, and they decided not to?

 We do know that they were a deputy assistant director.

-So we know they have the title of deputy assistant director.
+So we know they had the title of deputy assistant director.

-So if you go through the hierarchy, top is the FBI director, second is the deputy director.
+So if you go through the hierarchy, top is the FBI director, second as the deputy director, that was McCabe.

 Then there are a series of assistant directors, and then each of those assistant directors have their own top deputies.